 Having someone you care about shame you whether directly or indirectly can cause an internal judgment.
 While you cannot control the judgments of other people, you can choose to spend your time around those that build you up.
-You can heal from past shame that may have been projected on to you.
+You can heal from the past shame that may have been projected onto you.
 Define your own worth to stop judging yourself.

 Discover the root of judgment

 Think back through your childhood.
 See if you can link the judgments you have written down to one of your past life experiences.
 Was there a person who you looked up to that made you feel inadequate in some way, and that led to the judgment you have been telling yourself for years?
 Was there a child at school that made fun of you?